Biological Physics & Structural Discovery Seminar

 (Note that if you have not used the ASU mailing list server before, you will first need to "get a new LISTSERV password", i.e., create a LISTSERV account, which is different from, e.g., your ASU account.
 Following the maroon subscribe button will offer you an opportunity to do so.)

 The Biological Physics & Structural Discovery Seminar is held every Wednesday during the academic school year.
-The seminar is held from 12:00 noon - 1:00 pm at Goldwater Center for Science and Engineering (GWC) room 487.
+The seminar is held from 12:00 noon - 1:00 pm at Bateman Physical Science Bldg.
+F, room PSF 462 (next to the Physics department office).

 In the event the seminar must be held virtually due to public health restrictions, Zoom information will be emailed a few days prior to the Seminar day (and will be included in the CBP-INFO mailings – please subscribe using the maroon Subscribe button above).
 We have a no-recording policy for these seminars to encourage sharing of new and unpublished results.